We have collected some of the most frequently asked questions and formulated our answers. If you still have questions

 The liability insurance covers insured damage that you have accidentally caused (e.g. severe damage to a piece of furniture).
 This applies to damage that you cause to the accommodation or that occurs outside the accommodation (e.g. when shopping).
 Damage of less than 100 € to movable property in the accommodation is not insured.

 In case of damage, you can use this form to report the insured event and Ergo Insurance will take care of the settlement.
 General information on insurance coverage can be found in the conditions.

 To enable a suitable placement, we recommend that you provide at least the age and gender of your relatives (e.g. 2 children: a boy – 5 years, a girl – 7 years, 2 grandparents – 75 and 78 years).
 It is not necessary to include the names of all dependents.

 You flew from war in Ukraine and would like to stay temporarily with private persons in Germany?
-Register now and we will try to find a suitable accommodation for you.
+Register now and we will try to find a suitable temporary and free accommodation for you.